ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Space.md

 ### Fragmentation
 The memory in segments proposes a problem: a multitude of processes allocating memory in the address space can create a multitude of holes in-between processes.
 These holes aren't large enough to be used by anything, but are large enough to eat up memory.
 This is **external fragmentation**.
-The easiest fix for external fragmentation is to re-arrange memory allocation
+The easiest fix for external fragmentation is to re-arrange memory allocation.
+However, this process is endlessly